• Skip to primary navigation

 Iron is one of those super-important minerals that you don't want to have too much or too little of.
 Having too little iron is also well-known cause of hair loss.
 [1]

-Iron deficiency is more common in women due to the loss of iron from childbearing and menstruation, but can also be caused by eating disorders, vegan or vegetarian diets, gut absorption issues (such as low stomach acid), and frequent blood donation.
+Iron deficiency is more common in women due to the loss of iron from childbearing and menstruation, but can also be caused by eating disorders, vegan or vegetarian diets, gut absorption issues (such as low stomach acid), and donating blood too frequently.

 Checking in with your doctor or dermatologist to request an iron panel that includes ferritin (iron stores in the body) is often a good place to start when it comes to finding the source of your hair loss.